 The Melanesian Mission

 In the late 19th century the British allowed more settlers onto the island at the Melanesian Mission centered at St Barnabas Church.
 From 1865 the mission farm became profitable and the island became a benevolent church dictatorship surviving on free labour or “field hands for the Lord”.
 The Mota language, adopted from the mission based in the New Hebrides, was used as a lingua franca for education and worship.
-(Lingua Franca – a language that is adopted as a common language between speakers whose native languages are different).
 English church rituals were transplanted but the increased reliance on English staff stymied an independent indigenous church.

 Julia stayed for a time with Alice Comins, wife of the Rev. Richard Comins.
 In addition to the wives of missionaries, there was also Mrs Elizabeth Colenso from New Zealand, who joined the Mission in 1876.